VISIONAI/VMXdocs/docs/VMXserver.md

 ## Configuring VMX server

-The VMX configuration file `config.json` lives right next to the VMXserver binary and contains settings which can be set before VMX starts.
+The VMX configuration file `config.json` is located in the same directory as the VMXserver binary and contains settings which can be set before VMX starts.

 ```javascript
 {